 The Healing Power of Gardens

 Gardens are good for you.
-Research shows that spending time among nature helps boost your immune system, and can actually reduce pain.
-It’s no wonder that patients and visitors are drawn to the calming effects of the 60-acre wooded grounds at Northwestern Medicine Marianjoy Rehabilitation Hospital, ranked 11th most beautiful hospital in the United States in 2017 according to Soliant Health.
+Research shows that spending time in nature and gardening helps boost mental, physical and social health, and it can reduce pain.
+It’s no wonder that patients and visitors are drawn to the calming effects of the 60-acre wooded grounds at Northwestern Medicine Marianjoy Rehabilitation Hospital, which has been repeatedly voted one of the top 20 most beautiful hospitals in the United States by Soliant Health.

 The Labyrinth Garden is open to the general public, and can be accessed without entering the hospital.

-For a change of pace, the Enabling Garden offers a small bridge and a variety of surfaces to give patients an opportunity to practice navigating in wheelchairs and walkers over varying textures and surfaces such as concrete, inclines, steps and pebbles.
-Unique planters accommodate individuals using wheelchairs so they may plant flowers and pull weeds, and a flower wall is positioned for patients who are regaining strength to practice reaching.
-It’s common for families to also participate in this type of horticultural therapy with their loved ones here.
+The Enabling Garden, located in the center of Marianjoy’s inpatient hospital, offers a small bridge and a variety of surfaces to give patients an opportunity to practice navigating over varying textures and ground covers, such as concrete, inclines, steps and pebbles.
+Unique planters in various heights and sizes accommodate people using wheelchairs, walkers and other mobility aids so they may plant flowers and pull weeds as part of their therapy.
+A flower wall is positioned for patients who are regaining strength to practice reaching.

-For patients recovering from stroke and other neurological conditions, the Sensory Garden integrates a serene environment that stimulates and engages with an individual’s sense of sight, smell, touch and sound.
-Patients are immersed with the calming fragrance of lavender, the soft touch of Lamb’s ear and other plants that have been chosen because of their sensory features.
+For patients recovering from stroke and other neurological conditions, the Sensory Garden integrates a serene environment that stimulates and engages your senses of sight, smell and touch.
+Patients are immersed with the calming fragrance of lavender, the soft touch of lamb’s ear and other plants that have been chosen because of their sensory features.

-In addition to these unique gardens, patients, visitors and staff enjoy walking the Peace Path, a three-mile path loop around the campus, or taking in the beauty of the Rose Garden, featuring four hybrid tea roses, eight new dawn climbing roses, 11 knock out roses and an abundance of perennials.
-The Rose Garden, which also includes a gazebo, water fountain and koi pond, was built in memory and honor of Provincial Sister Virgina Mary Barta, one of the Franciscan Sisters who founded Marianjoy in the late 1960s.
+In addition to these unique gardens, patients, visitors and staff enjoy walking the Peace Path, a three-mile path loop around the campus, or taking in the beauty of the Rose Garden, featuring hybrid tea roses, New Dawn climbing roses, Knock Out roses and an abundance of perennials.
+The Rose Garden, which also includes a water fountain, koi pond and gazebos, was built in memory and honor of Provincial Sister Virginia Mary Barta, one of the Franciscan Sisters who founded Marianjoy in the late 1960s.